-Windshield Recycling Programs Launched
+Windshield Recycling Programs Offered

 The problem with recycling windshields

 Recycling of windshields is more complicated than the recycling of glass bottles because of their design.
 The windshield is formed from two layers of glass sandwiching a plastic film of PVB (polyvinyl butyral).
 The reason for this design is twofold.
-It not only reduces the risk to people from flying glass in the event of an impact, but also helps keep people inside the vehicle in the event of a collision.
+It not only reduces the risk to people from flying glass in the event of an impact but also helps keep people inside the vehicle in the event of a collision.
 As a result, windshield recycling falls within the realm of both glass recycling, as well as plastic recycling.